CoPsyN/CSC/README.md

    * <data_part1> and <data_part2> have additional information collected from their respective experiments.

-   * <data*_w_demo> contains demographic information about speakers (sarcasm producers) and external evaluators.
+   * <data*_w_demo> contain demographic information about speakers (sarcasm producers) and external evaluators.
 There are missing data values in these files.

 ---